AzugBe/azugbe.github.io/_posts/events/2022-05-10---kubernetes-and-data-platforms.md

 author: Tom Kerkhove
 ---

-After months of being confined to our desks to learn and share experiences about Azure, the time has come to leave our desks behind and meet up in person.
+Hello, is this thing on?
-Not virtual, not hybrid: an actual "put on some shoes and come over" event.
+After months of being confined to our desks to learn and share experiences about Azure, the time has come to leave our desks behind and meet up...
+In person!

-On **May 10, 2022**, let's get together and enjoy an evening about Kubernetes & data platforms!
+On **May 10, 2022**, grab your shoes and let's get together and enjoy an evening about Kubernetes & data platforms!

 ## Agenda